unrealworkteam/atsd-api-java/README.md

 ## Implemented Methods

 The **ATSD Client for Java** provides an easy-to-use client for interfacing with **ATSD** metadata and data REST API services.
-It has the ability to read and write time-series values, statistics, properties, alerts, and messages.
+It has the ability to read and write time series values, statistics, properties, alerts, and messages.

 - Data API
     - Series